 To be safe, put your recently-purchased pasta, grains, and similar foods in the freezer for a couple of days before putting them away.
 This will kill any insects or eggs that you inadvertently brought in.

-When you’re prepping your pasta or other dry foods for long-term storage, we also recommend adding a bay laurel leaf to each container.
+We recommend adding a bay laurel leaf to each container when prepping your pasta or other dry foods for long-term storage.
 Bay leaves are shown to repel many types of insects, including those most frequently found in pantries.

-Although our preferred method of storing pasta long term is in sealed glass jars, that may not be the best option for people who need to store large amounts of pasta or who find storing glass jars inconvenient.
-In those cases, it’s time to look into food grade buckets.
+Although our preferred method of storing pasta long-term is in sealed glass jars, that may not be the best option for people who need to store large amounts of pasta or find storing glass jars inconvenient.
+In those cases, it’s time to look into food-grade buckets.

-Food grade buckets have several advantages.
+Food-grade buckets have several advantages.
 They have a large capacity – you can fit twenty to thirty pounds of pasta into a five-gallon bucket.
-They’re relatively inexpensive and can sometimes be found for free from foodservice providers.
-They are more portable than glass jars, although buckets can also get heavy when they’re full.
-Lastly, a bucket can be reused in all sorts of ways in a survival situation.
+They’re relatively inexpensive and can sometimes be found for free from food service providers.
+They are more portable than glass jars, although buckets can also get heavy when full.
+Lastly, a bucket can be reused in various ways in a survival situation.

-When you’re sourcing your bucket, be sure it’s a food-grade bucket.
+When sourcing your bucket, be sure it’s a food-grade one.
 All food-grade buckets are white, but not all white buckets are made for food.
 If you’re getting your buckets from a restaurant or bakery, make sure they have never been used for anything except food.
-Some businesses will reuse buckets for cleaning supplies or other storage, which is obviously undesirable for our purposes.
+Some businesses will reuse buckets for cleaning supplies or other storage, which is undesirable for our purposes.

 Consider what size makes the most sense for your needs.
 Those considerations include how many people you need to prep for, portability, length of anticipated storage time, storage location, and what food you’ll be preserving.